 Your employer might make generous contributions to your retirement plan or another benefit plan.
 But the money and any other benefits aren't truly yours until you've complied with the plan's vesting schedule, which dictates when you'll get full ownership of those contributions.

-What Exactly Is Vesting?
+What Is Vesting?

-Whenever you make a contribution to your retirement plan at work you are 100% vested in your own contributions.
-Vesting schedules apply only to the funds that companies contribute to on your behalf.
+Vesting doesn't apply to any money you contribute yourself.
+(It's your money, and you get to keep it even if you leave the company.)
+Whenever you make a contribution to your retirement plan at work, you are 100% vested in your own contributions.
+Vesting schedules apply only to funds that employers contribute on your behalf.

 Vesting Schedules for Retirement Accounts